Sakshi52/myfirsthosting/README.md

 5. Signin
 6. Signup

-And Two more pages are those are linked inside main anchors:
+And Two more pages are linked inside main anchors:
 1. Reset Password
 2. Privacy and Policy